 Modern Chung Te is the main language of the empire of Chung Yí.
 It has a total of thirty-two phonemes.
 Their sounds vary a little according to their phonetic environment.
 They are arranged in simple syllables.

 The language has a symmetrical ten vowel system.
 There are five points of vowel articulation and two tones.
 The low tone is the default tone so it is transcribed here without a diacritic.
 The high tone is shown by an acute diacritic.

 Monophthongs keep their full value in all kinds of syllables.
 Where two vowels meet and one is a high vowel, a diphthong is formed.
 A high vowel in a diphthong is reduced.
 Both vowels must share the same tone.
 This is shown by the presence or absence of an acute diacritic on the non-high vowel:

 Where two vowels of differing tones meet in compounding the resulting diphthong takes the tone of the non-high vowel.

 If both vowels are high, the stressed vowel dominates.
 It is unreduced and passes its tone to the other vowel.

 The language has twenty-two consonants.
-There are three series of stops (voiceless, aspirated and ejective), along with small sets of fricatives and sonorants.
+There are three series of stops (voiced, voiceless and aspirated), along with small sets of fricatives and sonorants.